LaWebcapsule/orbits/docs/classes/RollBackAction.md

 ▸ **main**(): `Promise`<[`ActionState`](../enums/ActionState.md)\>

-This method should launched the main action processus It is called only one time.
+This method should launched the main action process
+It is called only one time.
 It returns a state value.